rcobanov/Examination2/README.md

 Test all of the above:
 *make test*

 ## How one can generate the documentation from your code:

 Open PowerShell as admin and write:
 *choco install graphviz*

-Open the pigs folder in git bash.
+Open Examination2/src/pigs in git bash.

 To generate documentation:
 *make pdoc*